adomi-io/odoo/README.md

 Designed with multi-tenancy and cloud deployments in mind, this Docker container is ideal for running on platforms such as AWS ECS, Kubernetes, and more, or for building custom software solutions on top of Odoo.

 Configuration is streamlined through environment variables, making it simple to customize your setup without modifying the base image.

 Features
 ---

-- 🚀 **Cloud Ready:** Designed for high-scale deployments on AWS ECS, Kubernetes, Lightsail, and Digital Ocean.
+- 🚀 **Cloud Native:** Designed for high-scale deployments on AWS ECS, Kubernetes, Lightsail, and Digital Ocean.
 Deploy anywhere with ease.
 - 🏗️ **Multi-Tenant Ready:** Optimized for SaaS and shared environments, supporting multiple tenants effortlessly.
 - 🔧 **Flexible Configuration:** Customize your Odoo instance instantly with environment variables and secret files—no rebuilds needed.
 Scale effortlessly.
 - 🤝 **Community Driven:** Built and maintained by the community, ensuring continuous improvements and real-world usability.